-- ⊂ (the is included in sign) means "is a subset of" and ⊃ (the includes sign) means "has as a subset".
-Both symbols were introduced in the 1890 book Vorlesungen über die Algebra der Logik ("Lectures on the Algebra of the Logic") by logician Ernst Schröder (1841-1902). - ∈ (the is in sign) means "is an element of" and first appeared in the 1895 edition of Formulaire de mathematiqués by the logician Giuseppe Peano (1858-1932).
+- (the is included in sign) means "is a subset of" and ⊃ (the includes sign) means "has as a subset".
+Both symbols were introduced in the 1890 book Vorlesungen über die Algebra der Logik ("Lectures on the Algebra of the Logic") by logician Ernst Schröder (1841-1902). - ∈ (the is in sign) means "is an element of" and first appeared in the 1895 edition of Formulaire de mathématiques by the logician Giuseppe Peano (1858-1932).
 Peano originally used the Greek letter "ε" (viz. the first letter of the Latin word est for "is").
 The modern stylized version of this symbol was later introduced in the 1903 book Principles of Mathematics by logician and philosopher Betrand Russell (1872-1970).

-It is also common to use the symbol " \ni " to mean "contains as an element", which is not to be confused with the more archaic usage of " \ni " to mean "such that".

-- ∪ (the union sign) means "take the elements that are in either set", and ∩ (the intersection sign) means "take the elements that the two sets have in common".
-These were both introduced in the 1888 book Calcolo geometrico secondo l'Ausdehnungslehre di H. Grassmann preceduto dalle operazioni della logica deduttiva ("Geometric Calculus based upon the teachings of H. Grassman, preceded by the operations of deductive logic") by logician Giuseppe Peano (1858-1932). - Ø (the null set or empty set) means "the set without any elements in it" and was first used in the 1939 book Éléments de mathématique by Nicolas Bourbaki.
+It is also common to use the symbol "∋" to mean "contains as an element", which is - It is also common to use the symbol "∋" to mean "contains as an element", which is not to be confused with the more archaic usage of "∋" to mean "such that". - U (the union sign) means "take the elements that are in either set", and ∩ (the intersection sign) means "take the elements that the two sets have in common".
+These were both introduced in the 1888 book Calcolo geometrico secondo l'Ausdehnungslehre di H. Grassmann preceduto dalle operazioni della logica deduttiva ("Geometric Calculus based upon the teachings of H. Grassman, preceded by the operations of deductive logic") by logician Giuseppe Peano (1858-1932). - ∅ (the null set or empty set) means "the set without any elements in it" and was first used in the 1939 book Éléments de mathématique by Nicolas Bourbaki.
 (Bourbaki is the collective pseudonym for a group of primarily European mathematicians who have written many mathematics books together.)
-It was borrowed simultaneously from the Norwegian, Danish and Faroese alphabets by group member André Weil (1906-1998). - ∞ (infinity) denotes "a quantity or number of arbitrarily large magnitude" and first appeared in print in the 1655 publication De Sectionibus Conicus ("Tract on Conic Sections") by mathematician John Wallis (1616-1703).

-Possible explanations for Wallis' choice of " ∞ " include its resemblance to the symbol "oo" (used by ancient Romans to denote the number 1000), to the final letter of the Greek alphabet ω (used symbolically to mean the "final" number), and to a simple curve called a "lemniscate", which can be endlessly traversed with little effort.
+It was borrowed simultaneously from the Norwegian, Danish and Faroese alphabets by group member André Weil (1906-1998). - $\infty$ (infinity) denotes "a quantity or number of arbitrarily large magnitude" and first appeared in print in the 1655 publication De Sectionibus Conicus ("Tract on Conic Sections") by mathematician John Wallis (1616-1703). - Possible explanations for Wallis' choice of " $\infty$ " include its resemblance to the symbol "oo" (used by ancient Romans to denote the number 1000), to the final letter of the Greek alphabet $\omega$ (used symbolically to mean the "final" number), and to a simple curve called a "lemniscate", which can be endlessly traversed with little effort.